tylim88/Firelord/README.md

 This is the only firestore wrapper that offer complete typing solutions, it is **virtually impossible** for you to make any typing mistake with this library; and it is also the easiest to setup.

-Ok, I may exaggerate a little, but I welcome you to prove me wrong.
+Long thing short: this is the best firestore wrapper, and I welcome you to prove me wrong.

 Anyway, star⭐ the project if you like what I am doing, thank you.